aws-samples/aws-secure-environment-accelerator/README.md

 The AWS Accelerator is a superset of the ALZ.
 The initial versions of the AWS Accelerator presupposed the existence of an AWS Landing Zone Solution in the AWS Organization; this requirement has since been removed as of release `v1.1.0`.

 While the option remains to deploy the AWS Accelerator on top of the ALZ, all new customers are strongly encourage to let the AWS Accelerator deploy and manage the entire environment by performing a standalone installation of the AWS Accelerator.
+This option will be removed in the near future.

 ## Relationship with AWS Control Tower